 One of the young guys, who weighed about 120 pounds, carried the other girls across the stream on his back, but I couldn’t let him carry me.
 I took off my shoes, held his hand, and waded across while asking the Lord to protect me from the worms.
 The water refreshed me in the 90 degree F. heat.

 Then one of the boys shinnied up a coconut palm tree and threw down a bunch of ripe coconuts.
 The other guy pulled out a machete, sliced off the top of the coconut, and handed us each one to drink.
 The coconut milk tasted wonderful and quenched my thirst.
 Dr. Elaine taught us that coconut milk is an isotonic solution (same pH as human blood) and could be infused intravenously for fluids in an emergency.

 Then a man took us back to Pan Dia in his pick up truck.
 Clara served us a beautiful lunch of chicken, rice, fried vegetables, and banana.
 I added orange soda pop to drink that I bought at the local store.
 It’s exhausting to try and communicate and listen to the Spanish.
 I’m trying hard to remember all the new phrases and words I’m learning.
 There is a baby screaming on the other side of our thin wall in our home, dogs barking outside, and loud motor scooters speeding by constantly.
 So much for peace and quiet in the country.

 And so began our two-week transcultural nursing course in the Dominican Republic.
-I was exhausted the next morning after being up most of the night from the screaming baby on the other side of the thin wall, blaring latino music, and dogs barking.
+I was exhausted the next morning after being up most of the night from the screaming baby on the other side of the thin wall and neighborhood noise.
 But it was a great experience to learn how many people in the world learn to live with very little.